-- (a) An explanation of all safety procedures that shall be observed by all competitors. - (b) Patient care and indicative water temperature. - (c) Identification of the location of emergency and first aid areas during the competition. - (d) Forecast of surf and weather conditions for the competition period and any inherent dangers. - (e) Safety and rescue plan and contingency relocation plan. - (f) Attention shall be drawn to 2.3 Competition Safety.
+- An explanation of all safety procedures that shall be observed by all competitors. - Patient care and indicative water temperature. - Identification of the location of emergency and first aid areas during the competition. - Forecast of surf and weather conditions for the competition period and any inherent dangers. - Safety and rescue plan and contingency relocation plan. - Attention shall be drawn to 2.3 Competition Safety.

-7.2.3 Safety and technical infringements
+2.3 Safety and technical infringements

-A strong emphasis will be placed on safe driving, crewing and patient practices.
+A strong emphasis will be placed on safe driving, crewing, and patient practices.
 All competitors must complete each event in a safe and controlled speed and manner or face immediate disqualification from the event, and/or issue of a safety infringement and consideration for further penalties.

-- (a) The Chief Referee or his or her deputy shall issue a safety infringement to any competitor deemed to have committed an unsafe practice.
-This will result in immediate disqualification of the competitor and his or her entire team (i.e., crew and patient/s) from the event in which the infringement occurred.
-The Chief Referee may (not compulsory) also issue a yellow card to indicate a first safety infringement and disqualification from the event. - (b) A competitor who receives more than one safety infringement in any one competition, shall be disqualified from the entire competition.
-The Chief Referee may also (not compulsory)

-issue a red card to indicate a second safety infringement and disqualification of the competitor from the entire competition.

-- (c) A team that incurs a safety infringement shall earn zero points in that event to any point score being conducted. - (d) A technical infringement is one where a team is disqualified from an event for a breach of rules not related to safety or for non-completion of an event.
-Such disqualifications may not affect a team's participation in further events in the competition. - (e) If a technical infringement occurs in a final, a team shall be allocated points towards any point score as detailed in the championships handbook.
+- A. The Chief Referee or their deputy shall issue a safety infringement to any competitor deemed to have committed an unsafe practice.
+This will result in immediate disqualification of the competitor and their entire team (i.e., driver/s, crewperson/s, and patient/s) from the event in which the infringement occurred.
+The Chief Referee may (not compulsory) also issue a yellow card to indicate a first safety infringement and disqualification from the event. - B. A competitor who receives more than one safety infringement in any one competition, shall be disqualified from the entire competition.
+The Chief Referee may also (not compulsory) issue a red card to indicate a second safety infringement and disqualification of the competitor from the entire competition. - C. A team that incurs a safety infringement shall earn zero points in that event to any point score being conducted. - D. A technical infringement is one where a team is disqualified from an event for a breach of rules not related to safety or for non-completion of an event.
+Such disqualifications may not affect a team's participation in further events in the competition. - E. If a technical infringement occurs in a final, a team shall be allocated points towards any point score as detailed in the Championship's Handbook.

-Safety and technical disqualifications for IRB competition are detailed at the end of this Section.

-The Chief Referee or his or her deputy, shall advise team managers of any disqualification immediately after each heat, round or final.
+- F. Safety and technical disqualifications for IRB competition are detailed at the end of this Section. - G. The Chief Referee or their deputy, shall advise team managers of any disqualification immediately after each heat, round or final.

-7.2.4 Competitor prerequisites
+2.4 Competitor prerequisites

-To compete in ILS IRB competition competitors must be a minimum of 16 years of age in the year of the competition, or an older age if required by their ILS Member organisation, and be endorsed by their lifesaving organisation to compete.
+To compete in ILS IRB competition competitors must be a minimum of 15 years of age in the year of the competition, or an older age if required by their ILS Member Organisation and be endorsed by their lifesaving organisation to compete.

 In addition: